Reverse Proxy Security

 respectively.

-Clients may with to replace these certs with properly signed public SSL certs or certs generated by their organizations
+Clients may wish to replace these certs with properly signed public SSL certs or certs generated by their organizations

 certificate authority.
 You can replace the cert and key mentioned above with files named the same as those above, in